yeokm1/midi-to-ultimaker2-gcode/README.md

 The generated Gcode file seems a little "screwed" at the start because they set the origin at the current position then attempt to move to it (current position) which results in no movement.
 I removed the other stuff as they have no impact on the musical output.

 ###3.
 "Print" the Gcode
-Send the Gcode file to your printer using your favourite 3D-printer control software.
-I happen to use Repetier-Host but others should work just as well.
+Copy the Gcode file to the SD card and just let the Ultimaker 2 handle the printing.

 ##Dependencies
 1. Python 2
-2. Repetier-Host (Any other 3D-Printer control software that allows you to send custom Gcode commands should be fine too)

 ##Resources
 1. [Singapore National Anthem Midi file](http://www.midiworld.com/download/4159)